Kean Nakamura-Berta: 2024: Rookie season

-2025
+2025: Maiden titles in F4

 Nakamura-Berta returned to Middle East during the off-season, racing in the F4 Middle East Championship with Mumbai Falcons.
 He started with a triple second place across all three rounds during the opening Yas Marina round, He continued his consistent form throughout the next rounds by scoring podiums in five of the next six races, but a win continued to elude him as he was pipped by Alex Powell in the final race of the Dubai round.
 However, Nakamura-Berta broke his duck by taking his first win of the year during the third Yas Marina round following a penalty for Emanuele Olivieri.
 With a further podium in Qatar, Nakamura-Berta finished third in the standings with one win and ten podiums.

 Nakamura-Berta continued in Formula 4 for his main campaign in 2025, remaining with Prema Racing to contest Italian F4 and the E4 championships with them.

+Formula Regional (2026)

+At the start of the season, Nakamura-Berta stepped up to compete in the Formula Regional Middle East Trophy with Mumbai Falcons.

+For his main campaign, Nakamura-Berta remained with Prema to race in the Formula Regional European Championship.

+Formula Three (2027)

+Nakamura-Berta will move up to FIA Formula 3 in with Trident.

 Formula One

 In 2022, Nakamura-Berta became an Alpine Affiliate, and in 2023 he became a fully-fledged member of the Alpine Academy.
-As of 2025, he is no longer a member of the academy.
+He was dropped from the academy at the end of 2024.

+In January 2026, Nakamura-Berta joined the Williams Driver Academy.